Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Description of Numerical Model

 \subsection{Grid and code description}

-\paragraph*{Grid description} The axisymmetric grid is in cylindrical ($r$, $z$) coordinates with mesh compression towards the equatorial plane and the $z$-axis, so that there is a larger number of cells in the disk plane and near the star.
+We use a Godunov-type code to solve the MHD equations in cylindrical coordinates \citep{KoldobaEtAl2016}.
+The axisymmetric grid is in cylindrical ($r$, $z$) coordinates with mesh compression towards the equatorial plane and the $z$-axis, so that there is a larger number of cells in the disc plane and near the star.
 In the models presented here, we use a non-uniform grid with $190 \times 306$ grid cells, corresponding to a grid that is 36 by 66 stellar radii in size.
-At $r=20$, the number of grid cells that cover the disk in the vertical direction is about 60.